Gas to Castlelost

 Gas Networks Ireland is responsible for building, managing and maintaining an extensive network of gas infrastructure across the Republic of Ireland.
 This includes the provision of new connections for customers who have been awarded ‘capacity’ contracts to supply electricity to the national grid.

-Gas Networks Ireland has been contracted to connect a new Power Generation customer to the national gas network at Castlelost Power Station in Co.
+In 2026, Gas Networks Ireland completed the connection for a new Power Generation customer to the national gas network at Castlelost Power Station in Co.
 Westmeath.
-This involves the installation of a 5.6km transmission cross-country pipeline and the construction of an Above Ground Installation (AGI).
+This involved the installation of a 5.6km transmission cross-country pipeline and the construction of an Above Ground Installation (AGI).

-A live ‘hot-tap’ is also required, which means connecting the new pipeline to the existing network all while gas continues to flow uninterrupted to customers in the West of Ireland.
+A live ‘hot-tap’ was also required, which involved connecting the new pipeline to the existing network all while gas continued to flow uninterrupted to customers in the West of Ireland.

-This project forms part of Gas Networks Ireland’s critical infrastructure plan, helping to ensure we are meeting the country’s growing energy needs, while also supporting the transition to renewable power.
+This project forms part of Gas Networks Ireland’s strategic infrastructure plan, helping to ensure we are meeting the country’s growing energy needs, while also supporting the transition to renewable power.

 Key Features of the project include: